(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Action paralysis

 A chapter in this respect is devoted to the Norwegian-American sociologist Kari Marie Nordgaard's research on climate denial in the book Living in Denial Climate Change, Emotions, and Everyday Life (2011).
-In short, she emphasizes that culture shapes the perception of reality in individuals, which leads to powerlessness and slows down climatic development.
-Socially organized denial, social acceptance of what one can discuss, and collective norms of what feelings one can express that one has, shape the perception of reality and the space for action.
-In addition to presenting Nordgaard's research as one of several explanatory models for why we are affected by paralysis of action, Vetlesen and Henriksen draw some practically applicable conclusions: We must counteract the notion that it is useless by learning to deal with unpleasant emotions.
-To do so, we must create arenas for the articulation of discomfort and powerlessness and forums for interaction.
-We must contribute to realityorientering and emphasize that we as a community and society are responsible for the crisis continuing.
+In short, she asserts that culture shapes the perception of reality in individuals, which leads to disempowerment and slows climate ethical development.
+Socially organized denial, social acceptance of what can be discussed, and collective norms for which feelings one can express that one has, shape the perception of reality and the room for action.
+In addition to presenting Nordgaard's research as one of several explanatory models for why we are affected by action paralysis, Vetlesen and Henriksen draw some practically applicable conclusions: We must counteract the notion that it is of no use by learning to deal with unpleasant emotions.
+To do that, we need to create arenas for the articulation of discomfort and powerlessness and forums for interaction.
+We must contribute to reality orientation and emphasize that we as a community and society are responsible for the crisis continuing.

 Attitude change